JumpSushi/mtrstalker/README.md

 This design also uses a ESP32-WROOM-32E, with an onboard antenna with 8MB of flash storage.
 It should be plenty, if not excessive.

+I've also built a python script that tracks the location, as the physical version won't arrive before High Seas ends.
+A web version is being worked on as we speak.

+The python script can be found under the folder "script".
+Downlaod both, and run "gui.py".

 The full BOM (Bill of materials) can be found at: https://github.com/JumpSushi/mtrstalker/raw/refs/heads/main/pcb/bomtrackr.xlsx

 The Schematic can be found at https://github.com/JumpSushi/mtrstalker/blob/main/pcb/SCH_Schematic1_2025-01-29.pdf

 Thank you for reading this.

-Lightbox for the images from https://cdnjs.com/libraries/lightbox2/2.11.3
+Lightbox for the images from https://cdnjs.com/libraries/lightbox2/2.11.5 (updated from 2.11.3, didn't realise a new one exsisted.)

 gui.py was made with assistance from Artifical Stupidity (Intelligence)